LordLazor/COBOL-Dependency-Graph-with-ANTLR4/README.md

 #### Dependency Graph

-Below is an example of a graph
+Below is an example of a huge graph

 ![dependency_graph](./readMeImages/graph_ex.png)